zzhikai/tp/docs/DeveloperGuide.md

 5. The result is then initialized as a predicate in `ViewCommand`. `ViewCommand#execute()` then tries to find a match.

-6. It then calls upon `CommandResult` to display the final result on the GUI.
+6. It then calls upon `CommandResult` to display the final result on the *GUI*.

 The following sequence diagram shows how the view operation works: